codingforeveryone/READMEs/contribution-workflow.md

 $ git checkout <name of the branch>
 ```

-After creating and switching to branch locally you should push the branch to github and set upstream branch:
+After creating and switching to branch locally you should push the branch to github and set it as the default upstream branch:
 ```bash
 $ git push -u origin <name of the branch>
 ```